 Infection: Infection is unusual after surgery.
 Should an infection occur, additional treatment including antibiotics, hospitalization, or additional surgery may be necessary.
 It is important to tell your surgeon of any other infections, such as ingrown toenail, insect bite, or urinary tract infection.
-Remote infections, infections in other parts of the body, may lead to an infection in the operated area.
+Remote infections, infection in other part of the body, may lead to an infection in the operated area.